-“It's an interesting hypothetical and a realistic one because the world will continue to move in that direction,” online investment platform Stockspot founder Chris Brycki told Yahoo Finance.
+“[Investment parity] is an interesting hypothetical and a realistic one because the world will continue to move in that direction,” online investment platform Stockspot founder Chris Brycki told Yahoo Finance.

 “You can look at it from an individual level and then at a product and industry level.
 For an individual woman, what that means is that the more women that invest, the more it's going to close the wealth gap.”